-The Math and Science Building will provide much needed additional laboratory and classroom space.
-The interior spaces are being designed to facilitate and support new pedagogies, educational technologies, methods and trends while still being flexible enough to be adapted for a variety of potential needs.
+The building provides much needed additional laboratory and classroom space.
+The interior spaces facilitate and support new pedagogies, educational technologies, methods and trends while still being flexible enough to be adapted for a variety of potential needs.

 To fit with its surroundings, the building’s architecture needed to fit the overall campus context.
 Openness, accessibility and how the buildings relate to each other were particularly important to Charlotte Country Day School.